"The Entrance to the Grand Canal", (detail) Venice, ca. 1730, by Canaletto (The Museum of Fine Arts, Houston)

 Against a backdrop of political and industrial revolutions, the 18th and 19th centuries brought forth a profusion of styles in Europe and America, from rococo exuberance to classical elegance and Napoleonic splendor, romantic flights of the imagination and spectacular landscape paintings to a bold new realism.

-This class series led by art historian Karen Alexis emphasizes cultural context, major movements, the wealth of styles created, and the diversity of the period’s talents.
+This class series led by art historian Karin Alexis emphasizes cultural context, major movements, the wealth of styles created, and the diversity of the period’s talents.
 She focuses on great classically inspired masters including Gainsborough, Jacques-Louis David, and Canova; the romanticism of Delacroix; Rossetti and the Pre-Raphaelites; and the expressions of realism seen in the paintings of Copley, Courbet, and Winslow Homer and the sculpture of Rodin.